 Expert technical proficiency with Python, R, and SQL

 One of the most important skills for a Data Scientist to possess is the proficiency in either Python or R and a good knowledge of SQL.
 R is preferred when a lot of statistical modelling and research is to be conducted.
 Python is the preferred language when it comes to deep learning research.

 Data Scientists spend 79% of their time to collect, clean and organize data.
 These important analytical skills take up the majority of their time and are the most essential.
 In addition, they may also be involved in mining data, refining algorithms or building training sets.

 Other Analytical Skills

 The most lucrative analytics skills for Data Scientists to possess include MapReduce, Apache Pig, Machine Learning, Apache Hive, and Apache Hadoop.
 DAS professionals with MapReduce skills are earning $115,907 a year on average, making this the most in-demand skill.
 DAS professionals with expertise in Apache Pig, Hive and Hadoop are competing for jobs paying over $100K.

 In addition to this, Data Scientists are required to possess sharp business acumen, scientific curiosity, and strong leadership and communication skills.
 Having them will greatly affect the salary scale.

-Download our Data Scientist Salary infograph.
+💡 Pro-Tip: Download our Data Scientist Salary infograph.

 Are you hiring Data Scientists for your organization?
 Don't know how to assess them?
-Check out our Data Science and Analytics Test and Python Coding Test (Basic) for hiring expert Data Scientists for your team.
+Check out our Data Science and Analytics Test and Python Coding Test (Basic) for hiring entry-level Data Scientists for your team.